 Thanks to multi-channel, you create a well-segmented base that corresponds to your target, you enrich this base thanks to the email finder.
-Once our tools have found the email of your prospects, you just have to send automatic campaigns (it’s marketing automation) in only 4 small clicks and promote your event.
+Once our tools have found the email of your prospects, all there is to do is send automatic campaigns (it’s marketing automation) in only 4 small clicks and promote your event.

-You do nurturing. ✅ (you take care of your registrants to keep them motivated to come on the day).
+You take care of the nurturing aspect. ✅ (you take care of your registrants to keep them motivated so as to show up on the big day).

-You can write to interested people via chat, before the event and create some connection. 🤗 Once the event is created, a chat is provided by LinkedIn to allow you to chat with participants, before and during the live event.
+You can write to interested people via chat before the event and create some connection. 🤗 Once the event is created, a chat is provided by LinkedIn to allow you to communicate with participants, before and during the live event.

-Use it to tailor to your audience before the big day. 💛
+Use it to tailor information to your audience before the big day. 💛

 3 key points during your live event